crazywolf132/StoryTeller/README.md

-WELCOME TO STORY TELLER APP.
+#WELCOME TO STORY TELLER APP.

+##THIS PROJECT HAS BEEN MOVED TO GITLAB: http://gitpull.xyz

 This is how to set-it up with intellij: